Hisaacs/Readme-Generator/README.md

 # Usage

-​This application is used for To use application.
-First install inquirer an fs (file system)dependencies.
+How to use this application First install inquirer an fs (file system)dependencies.

 # License